cs1302uga/cs1302-tutorials/github-setup.md

 ![Test Repo](https://github.com/cs1302uga/cs1302-tutorials/raw/master/img/testRepo.png)

 1. Now that your repository is set up, let's get some more pracice.
-On Nike, do the following:
+On Odin, do the following:
    1. Open your `README.md` file.
    1. Type a few additional sentences.
    1. Commit your changes locally.
    1. Push your changes to GitHub.
    1. Refresh the GitHub page to make sure your changes have been added to the online repository.
-   1. Delete the entire `cs1302-testRepo` folder from Nike.
+   1. Delete the entire `cs1302-testRepo` folder from Odin.
    1. Wait.
-Delete my entire project from Nike?!?
+Delete my entire project from Odin?!?
 Yep, do it.
    1. Execute the `git clone` command from above.
 And it's back!
    1. Note: you could clone from any machine that has `git` installed.
 You've all been cloning cs1302 GitHub repositories all semester.